-The entrance fees for a visit to the Angkor Park will change on 1.2.2017.
-This was first reported last autumn.
-The planned increases for the Angkor-Pass are quite substantial, as shown in this table:
+The entrance fees for a visit to the Angkor Park has been changed on February 1st 2017.
+The increases for the Angkor-Pass were quite substantial, as shown in this table:

 |Ticket||Old Price||New Price|